eeeeeeeason/spinqit_task_manager/README.md

     ◦ ![alt text](image-6.png)

     ◦ Note the execution command (e.g., `C:\ProgramData\Anaconda3\envs\mcp-server-py310\python.exe -m spinqit_task_manager.qasm_submitter` in this example) and register an account at [cloud.spinq.cn](https://cloud.spinq.cn) to configure your public key.

+    ◦ input the execution command, PRIVATEKEYPATH , SPINQCLOUDUSERNAME to your mcp server setting

 macOS